The Secrets Band 6 Science Students Use To Ace Their Trials

 Many schools don’t manage to teach all the syllabus content before the HSC Trials.
 So, often not all the modules are assessed in their entirety.
 If your teacher hasn’t already made it clear what is and isn’t being tested, ask them to confirm.
 They should specify which syllabus dot points are examinable in your HSC Trial Exams.
 The top students are across what they know will be in the exam.
 They ask their teachers and department heads, they plan around this.

-You don’t want to waste the limited time that you have learning a module that won’t be tested.
-In saying that, you also want to ensure that you aren’t missing out on any examinable content.
-Top students remember that,
+You don’t want to waste time learning a module that won’t be tested.
+You also don’t want to miss out on any examinable content.

-Need a secret weapon in your HSC Exam preparation for Biology, Chemistry, or Physics?
+Need a secret weapon in your HSC Trial Exams for Biology, Chemistry, or Physics?

 Matrix Exam prep courses give you detailed feedback, access to subject matter experts, and in-depth resources.
 Learn more.